-The MI-NAV trial design has been reported elsewhere,7 and the primary analyses have been published.13 Briefly, the MI-NAV trial was a pragmatic, three-arm parallel randomised controlled trial with two separate comparisons; UC compared with MI, and UC compared with SVAI.
-Workers on sick leave due to a musculoskeletal disorder were recruited from eight participating
+The MI-NAV trial design has been reported elsewhere,[7] and the primary analyses have been published.[13]
+Briefly, the MI-NAV trial was a pragmatic, three-arm parallel randomised controlled trial with two separate comparisons; UC compared to MI, and UC compared to SVAI.
+Workers on sick leave due to a musculoskeletal disorder were recruited from eight participating NAV offices in South-Eastern Norway between April 2019 and October 2020.

-NAV offices in South-Eastern Norway between April 2019 and October 2020.
-Potential participants were identified from weekly updated lists of workers in week 7 of sick leave and contacted by recruiters from the NAV directorate.
+Potential participants were identified from weekly updated lists of workers in week seven of sick leave and contacted by recruiters from the NAV directorate.
 Eligible individuals who confirmed participation via telephone were sent an electronic link with informed consent and questionnaires to be completed before allocation to groups (baseline).
-Participants were next stratified17 into a medium/low or a high risk of long-term sick leave group.17 Using a combination of the 10-item version of the Örebro Musculoskeletal Pain Screening Questionnaire Short Form (ÖMPSQ-SF)18 and the 10-item Keele STarT MSK Tool,19 participants were stratified to the high-risk group if they had ≥ 9 points (out of 12) on the Keele STarT MSK Tool and ≥ 60 points (out of 100) on the ÖMPSQ-SF at baseline and all others stratified to the medium-risk/low-risk group.17 Within each stratum of risk group, participants were randomly allocated through concealed computer-generated allocation (1:1:1) to one of the three treatment arms; UC, MI or SVAI.
+Participants were next stratified[17] into a medium/low or a high risk of long-term sick leave group.[17]
+Using a combination of the 10-item version of the Örebro Musculoskeletal Pain Screening Questionnaire Short Form (ÖMPSQ-SF)[18] and the 10-item Keele STarT MSK Tool,[19] participants were stratified to the high-risk group if they had $\geq$ 9 points (out of 12) on the Keele STarT MSK tool and $\geq$ 60 points (out of 100) on the ÖMPSQ-SF at baseline and all others stratified to the medium/low-risk group.[17]
+Within each stratum of risk group, participants were randomly allocated through concealed computer-generated allocation (1:1:1) to one of the three treatment arms; UC, MI or SVAI.